Free granny square crochet market bag pattern

 38 x 50cm (15 x 19¾in) with handles 38 x 32cm (15 x 12½in) without handles

 Each square measures 8.5cm (3¼in)

 For all of the abbreviations used check out our full abbreviations and conversions guide.
-This pattern is written in UK terminology but you can easily convert it to US terms using this handy chart.
+This crochet granny square bag pattern is written in UK terminology but you can easily convert it to US terms using the guide.

 With Yarn A, ch4, ss in first ch to form a ring.

 Round 1 (RS) Ch5 (counts as tr and ch2), working into ring (3tr, ch2) 3 times, 2tr, ss in third ch of beg ch-5.
 [4 3-tr groups, 4 corner ch-2 sp] Fasten off.

 Round 2 With Yarn B, ss into first corner ch-sp, ch5 (counts as tr and ch2), 3tr in same place as ss, *ch1, (3tr, ch2, 3tr) in next corner ch-sp; rep from * twice more, ch1, 2tr in same place as first ss, ss in third ch of beg ch-5.
 [8 3-tr groups, 4 corner ch-2 sp, 4 side ch-1 sp] Fasten off.